PoonLab/Kaphi/INSTALL.md

 ## Requirements Installation Procedure (Ubuntu):

-* The commands for each step are to be written/coppied one by one to the terminal.
+* The commands for each step are to be written/copied line by line to the terminal.

 1. Updating and Upgrading The System
     ```